Best Indoor Attractions in London for Children

 2. Warner Bros.
 Harry Potter Studio Tour

 Set just an hour outside of London, the Warner Bros.
 Harry Potter Studio Tour is an absolute winner with any young fans of the books and the movies.
 Visitors can wander around real sets from the films, get up close with some of the props and costumes worn, enjoy some butterbeer and even board the Hogwarts Express.
 A magical day out for children and adults alike.

-Less than 20 minutes from The Marble Arch by Montcalm London Hotel is one of London’s newest attractions for children and the ideal option if you need to let the little ones burn off energy but the park is just out of the question.
-Located inside the Westfield Shopping Centre, Kidzania is for children aged between 4-14 and is 75,0000sq ft of role play opportunities with more than 60 jobs represented.
+If you need to let the little ones burn off energy but a park is just out of the question, located inside the Westfield Shopping Centre, Kidzania is ideal for children aged between 4-14.
+This is 75,0000sq ft of role play opportunities with more than 60 jobs represented.
 Children can play at being pilots, surgeons, firemen, bankers, and plenty more.
 Children are even paid in ‘kisZos’ for every 20-minute slot of work they do which can then be spent at the KidZania shop.

 5. The West End

 At theatres, all over the West End there are lots of kid friendly productions from musicals to puppet shows.
 These shows have been designed with children in mind and are often vibrant and interactive and shorter than usual theatre shows as well.
 There are also a number of theatres in the city which are solely for children including The Unicorn Theatre, Polka Theatre and Little Angel Theatre.
 These theatres also regularly host workshops for anyone with an interest in the world of theatre and acting.